 Remember that landing pages using videos can increase conversion by 86%, so it’s a good idea to include one in at least one of the variations you build.

-It’s highly recommended to create a landing page during pre-launch marketing efforts.
+It’s highly recommended to create a pre launch app landing page for your marketing.

 It’s an invaluable training ground before implementing post-launch marketing strategies as you will gain a better idea of what works to capture the attention of your audience early on.